 Just where did the Pale come from and how did they arrive on Earth?
 These are some of the theories Minion Hunters have raised in the past:

-• The Pale hail from Ambient, a protodimension located near Earth’s own plane of existence.
-Here the properties of Ambient’s make-up allow the Pale to exist without taking life.
-In recent years a great conflict has occurred on Ambient and a small portion of the dimension’s population have fled to other habitable worlds.
-Some say that the Pale were once the nobles of Ambient, and appear now on Earth having been over thrown, while other postulate that they are victims of a Darkling incursion force to survive in our plane as few others provide the resources they need to live.
+- Refugees from Elsewhere – The Pale hail from Ambient, a protodimension located near Earth’s plane.
+The natural properties of Ambient’s reality allow the Pale to exist without taking life, absorbing the heat generated by the atmosphere and unique elements of the realm.
+Recently, a great conflict erupted across Ambient and a small portion of the dimension’s population has fled their homes looking for other habitable worlds in which to hide.
+Some say that the Pale were once the nobles of Ambient, and appear now on Earth having been overthrown by their old subjects, while others postulate that they are victims of another Darkling incursion, forced to hide on our plane as few others provide the resources of heat and energy they need to survive.

-• These creatures are nothing more than the original Vampires of man’s myth and legend.
-Cursed long ago by a being of immense power, the original Pale, and their descendants have always existed at the edge of humanity, preying on the weak and innocent.
-As with all creatures of immense age, many of the Pale have knowledge and memories of history long lost, and it is the promise of learning such intellectual riches that draws new victims even today.
+- True Legends – These creatures are nothing more than the original Vampires of man’s myth and legend.
+Cursed long ago by a being of immense power, the original Pale and its descendants have always existed at the edge of humanity, preying on the weak and innocent.
+As with all creatures of immense age, many of the Pale have knowledge and memories of history long lost, and it is the promise of wisdom that draws new victims to these Darklings even today.

-• Like so many other Darklings that threaten mankind, the Pale are in fact victims of a betrayal themselves.
-Drawn to our dimension by a promise of power and freedom, they found themselves trapped by the barriers that protect Earth from everyday incursions from beyond.
-Forced into enslavement – their captor utilising their heat absorption abilities to its own end – it is only in recent years that the Pale have escaped their bonds.
+- Dark Lord Puppets – Like so many other Darklings that threaten mankind, the Pale are – in fact – victims of betrayal themselves.
+Drawn to our dimension by a promise of power and freedom, they have since found themselves trapped by the entropic barriers that protect Earth from everyday incursions from beyond.
+Forced into enslavement – their new master utilising their heat absorption abilities to its own end – it is only recently that the Pale have begun their own fight back against this Dark Lord’s influence.

-How do the Pale operate?
-While we know that these creatures have a specific way of feeding, this perceived weakness has yet to see them easily tracked down and destroyed.
-To make things more difficult, rumour has it that this race of Darklings rarely acts in the same way, with each ‘family’ grouping looking to attain its goals in the most advantageous way it can.
+How do the Pale operate and what do they want?
+While we know that these creatures have a specific way of feeding, this perceived weakness has also allowed them to be hunted and destroyed.
+To make things more difficult, rumour has it that the Pale rarely operate in the same way; each ‘family’ grouping looking to achieve their goals in their own unique way.

-• With the natural sunlight of our world posing some much of a problem to the Pale, this race has found itself forced underground, appearing only at night.
-Utilising guerilla-like tactics, they strike when are where they can to feed, rarely leaving their victims in the same location, or disguising their injuries to look as if they’ve been killed by other means.
-Forget everything else you read on this page, The Pale are the true hunters of the night, working alone or in small groups to survive the only way they know how.
+- Strike from the Shadows – With the natural sunlight of Earth posing a problem to the Pale, this race has found itself forced underground, only ever appearing at night.
+Utilising guerilla-like tactics, they never hunt their prey in the same way twice – rarely leaving the bodies of their victims in the same location and often disguising the injuries on the dead to look as if they’ve been killed by other means.
+Forget everything else you might have ever read about predators, the Pale are the true hunters of the night, working alone or in small groups to survive against all the odds.

-• The Pale are an intelligent race, and while limited by their weakness to our sun, have used their intellect and knowledge to rise up the ranks of the various corporations that now dominant most people’s lives.
-Here they use their power and influence to make others do their dirty work; a food source is needed, corporate security kidnaps a victim; a new safe house is to be set up, its the company’s lawyers who do the talking.
-The Pale rarely need to exposure themselves to the masses, and will only do so if directly threatened.
+- Corporate Manipulators – The Pale are an intelligent race, and while limited by their weakness to our sun, have used their intellect and knowledge to rise up the ranks of the various corporations that now dominate everyone’s lives.
+Here they use their power and influence to make others do their dirty work; if a new food source is needed, then corporate security kidnaps a likely victim; a new safe house is to be set up, it’s the company’s lawyers who acquire an appropriate premise, etc. The Pale rarely need to expose themselves to the masses, and will only do so if directly threatened.

-• With their needs such as they are, the Pale rarely stay in one place too long.
-Using a variety of disguises – from a band of travelling musicians, through to members of a gypsy fair – they travel across Dark American claiming victims along the way.
-As they are selective in their choice of food source, it is unlikely that the authorities, even if they cared, would discover the bodies until the perpetrators are long gone.
+- Masters of Disguise – With their needs such as they are, the Pale rarely stay in one place too long.
+Using a variety of disguises – from a band of travelling musicians, through to members of a gypsy fair – they travel across Dark America, claiming victims as they need along the way.
+As they are very selective in their choice of food source, it is unlikely that the authorities, even if they cared to, will discover evidence of the Pale’s activities until the perpetrators are long gone.

 Goals and Motivations